 We point it right to the folder where our game capture driver is at.

-This is where windows does not trust what you are doing.
+This is where windows as an OS no longer trusts what you are doing.
 This is normal, Just check the box and press the Install button to continue.

 Testing the Elgato after manual driver installation.